arc42/quality.arc42.org-site/_pages/40-about-this-site.md

 * regular presenter at IT-conferences,
 * author and co-author of more than a dozen books on software architecture, patterns, arc, and the like.
 I'm really sorry - most of these books are written in German.
 Have a look at <a href="https://www.leanpub.com">Leanpub</a> for some of my English books.

+## Acknowledgements

+Thanx to Michael Mahlberg and Peter Hruschka for suggestions, bug fixes and moral support.